anthony-dgx/datadog-scim-idp/README.md

 - 🔐 **SAML Config**: http://localhost:3000/saml (for SAML IdP setup)
 - 📊 **View logs in Datadog**: Check your Datadog Log Explorer

+### 🔐 **How to Use as Identity Provider**

+**For SAML Authentication Testing:**
+1. Create users in the application UI at http://localhost:3000
+2. Configure SAML settings in Datadog to use this app as IdP
+3. Users can login to Datadog using: `http://localhost:8000/saml/login`
+4. The app handles authentication and redirects users to Datadog with SAML assertion

+**For SCIM Provisioning:**
+1. Create users and groups in the application UI
+2. Use the "Sync" buttons to provision them to Datadog via SCIM
+3. Users are automatically created in Datadog with proper group memberships

 ## 🏗️ Architecture Overview

 Your stack includes these containers: